merenlab/merenlab.org/culture.md

 - **Criticism**.
 It as our responsibility to be tough on ideas during group discussions yet it is not easy to criticize an idea while making sure that the owner of the idea does not feel as if they are not appreciated as a member.
 Ideas can be torn apart, thrown away, and improved.
 But it is not acceptible to not be careful to find the delicate balance.
 If you are delivering a criticism, please be mindful.
 If you are at the recieving end of it and you are upset with the mode of delivery, please speak up.
 If you are the observer of a tough situation, please consider taking action.
 That said, the absolute respect and compassion we expect from each other when we are among ourselves is a luxury that we may not expect from our colleagues elsewhere.
 Others will criticize us, and we must be welcoming of such external criticism, too.
 In addition we must be prepared that they can be harsh, and we must learn to respect those opinions regardless.
 But also we should be able to move on when it feels necessary without slowing down and without being cynical or dimissive of outside criticism.

 - **Mindfulness**.
 No one interrupts anyone else.
 Body language can be as interruptive as spoken words, so we should strive to encourage the speaker's attempt to speak up their mind by making sure they are not dealing with our verbal or physical reactions.
 Delivering an idea is already hard enough and we can all do without additional stress.
 Some days are worse than others for each one of us.
-If you feel that it is one of those days, you should feel free to not attend to a group discussion.
+If you feel that it is one of those days, you should feel free to not attend a group discussion.

 # Member Roles and Specifics